wp-plugins/testimonial-rotator/readme.txt

 * Switched from jQuery Cycle1 to Cycle 2
 * Widget now uses Rotator FX and Timeout settings
 * Added .testimonial_rotator_widget_blockquote class to widget blockquote to help override some CSS problems with themes.
+* Rotator Height is now fixed at the highest testimonial instead of auto adjusting the height

 = 1.3.2 =
 reset query bug